RunMat

 plot(x, y);

-This code runs unchanged in MATLAB, Octave, and RunMat.
+This simple script runs in MATLAB, Octave, and RunMat.
 The colon operator creates the vector, and plot produces the figure.
 RunMat and MATLAB display it interactively; Octave uses its GUI or gnuplot.

 Python (NumPy & Matplotlib)